Frequently Asked Questions

 What is a healthy landscape construction budget for a full redesign?

-For properties on the Peninsula side of the Bay Area, a budget of $100,000 provides an excellent starting point for a typical 5000 to 8,000 sq. ft. lot.
-With this budget, you can create a stunning outdoor sanctuary that fits your vision.
+For properties on the Peninsula side of the Bay Area, a budget of $100,000 provides an solid starting point for a typical 5,000 to 8,000 sq. ft. lot.
+With this budget, you can create a stunning outdoor sanctuary.

 If you're looking to explore additional possibilities and premium material options, expanding the budget to $150,000 opens up a world of opportunities to enhance your landscape further.